Compost (Organics) Collection Program

 How Do I Use the Food Scraps Kitchen Pail?

-Use the Food Scraps Kitchen Pail to collect food scraps and food-soiled paper when preparing meals, scraping plates, and cleaning the fridge or pantry until you are ready to empty the contents into your outdoor Compost Cart.
-Keep the pail for reuse.
+Use the Food Scraps Kitchen Pail to collect food scraps and food-soiled paper when preparing meals, scraping plates, and cleaning the fridge or pantry until you are ready to empty the contents into your outdoor compost cart.
+Keep the Kitchen Pail for reuse.

-Contact Tri-CED Community Recycling at (510) 429-8030 to request a Kitchen Pail at no additional cost (limit one per household).
-The pail will be dropped off on your regular service day.
+Contact Tri-CED Community Recycling to request a Kitchen Pail at no additional cost (limit one per household).

 Waste less food, eat well, save money, and save valuable resources used to produce and distribute food by making small changes in how you shop, prepare, and store food.
 Find resources, tips, and recipes to make the most of your food at StopFoodWaste.org.